 Scuba Instructor

-Degree required: None
+Degree required: No

 A common misconception about becoming a scuba instructor is that you “just” teach people to dive.
 Pffff!
 That’s like saying primary school teachers “just” teach kids to read.